What You Need to Know About Vein Disease (The Silent Killer)

 If your condition is more severe, there are a few procedures that may help you using stents and blood thinners.

-Venous disease may be called the silent killer, but by being aware of your body and the possible symptoms, you can be proactive and send a loud message to venous disease that you’re not going to let it dictate your life.
-Contact our Miami vein center, Fox Vein & Laser Experts,to make your initial consultation appointment with Dr. Fox, one of the area’s leading experts in diagnosing and treating venous disease.
+The venous disease may be called the silent killer, but by being aware of your body and the possible symptoms, you can be proactive and send a loud message to venous disease that you’re not going to let it dictate your life.
+Contact our vein center Miami, Fox Vein & Laser Experts,to make your initial consultation appointment with Dr. Fox, one of the area’s leading experts in diagnosing and treating venous disease.